clin366/code_similarity/README.md

 python3 detect_sim.py -f1 path_to_first_code -f2 path_to_second_code

-The "report.pdf" is the report for this homework.
+The "BMI_final_report.pdf" is the report for this homework.